Language Model Algorithms

 Word2Vec embeddings

 Key idea: "a word is known by the company it keeps."
-Train each word's vector to predict the words around it, and words used in similar contexts end up with similar vectors.
+Each word's vector is trained/learned by predicting the words around it, and words used in similar contexts end up with similar vectors.

 Skip-gram training data + objective